waycroft/erin-shop/README.md

 Thanks to [Heroicons](https://heroicons.com/), [TailwindCSS](https://tailwindcss.com/), [DaisyUI](daisyui.com/), the [beta React documentation](https://beta.reactjs.org/), and [fly.io](https://fly.io) for making this fun and easy.

 # TODO:
-- Explicitly show max quantity available in cart, so that user understands why the quantity can't be changed above 1 (or whatever) (high)
 - banner showing that we're "not currently taking orders" if store is set to inactive (high)
 - prevent adding to cart beyond an item's available quantity (normal)
 - See if there's an `inputmode` available for changing item quantity that's not a numpad, but rather a selector (scroll + select) (normal)